Do horses like being ridden? As a Horse Communicator it was time to find out.

 Here’s the video from a few nights after the survey:

-If you’re not sure what your answers meant, of course you can book a session with a horse communicator and dig a bit deeper, find out why you got the answers you did and get an action plan to move forward with <3
+If you’re not sure what your answers meant, of course you can book a session to dig a bit deeper, find out why you got the answers you did and get an action plan to move forward with <3

 If you’re interested to know more, I have a free PDF for you.
 The stats in this one are gathered from sessions I’ve done as a horse communicator – over 500 of them – not by using a pendulum.
 This PDF has stats for how many horses need their teeth done or diet changed, how many saddles don’t fit, and various other things.

-Join us on my Facebook page, Trisha Wren, Everything Energetic, where I do regular free readings and surveys, and do let me know if you have any burning questions you’d like me to research, or if I can help you with your own animals ?
+Join us on my Facebook page, Trisha Wren, Equine Energetics, and do let me know if you have any burning questions you’d like me to research.